Louis Vuitton: Damaging and opaque privatisation of UNESCO historic heritage

 Both the evenings before, and during the day of the fashion show, hundreds of inhabitants protested in the flagship Louis Vuitton shop of Barcelona (Passeig de Gràcia) and in the outskirts of Park Güell.
 They blocked the access of the shop and displayed banners such as "Your luxury, our misery", celebrated cassolades, and demonstrated few times in front of the gardens' main doors against the company and the City Council.
 A day before, it was also disclosed by investigative journalists Octuvre that Louis Vuitton had secretly pressured and achieved the free usage of the part as a sponsorship deal for the America's Cup: it was later published by the press that a tailor-made secret decree was concocted so that the parade could fit in as an act of public interest.
-At the arrival of the show attendants to the venue on May 23, hundreds of protesters, mostly activists, neighbors, and families, gathered in the surroundings of the park and attempted to peacefully trespass the police cordon.
+At the arrival of the show attendants to the venue on 23 May, hundreds of protesters, mostly activists, neighbours, and families, gathered in the surroundings of the park and attempted to peacefully trespass the police cordon.
 The tension increased and the demonstration ended with police charges, while the event (Cruise 2025 Collection; in Catalan Col·lecció Creuer 2025) was finally celebrated in the Sala Hipòstila of Gaudi's park premises.
 During the gala reception of the show, VIP guests by Louis Vuitton were, however, photographed by the media mocking and even mooning the outside protesters from a viewpoint of the park.